-In order to apply for the AUC program, you must be a U.S. citizen and a graduating senior (co-terminal students are eligible) at Stanford University at the time of application.
+In order to apply for the AUC program, you must be a U.S. citizen or Permanent Resident, and a graduating senior (co-terminal students are eligible) at Stanford University at the time of application.

 Candidates from a variety of educational backgrounds are invited to apply.

 An application consists of the following:

 AUC will notify short-listed candidates by email to schedule a Skype interview in mid to late February 2014.

 Final selections are made by the appropriate administrator in Cairo in consultation with the AUC President's Office.
 As a rule of thumb, screening panels look at the student's previous academic work, extracurricular activities, and the quality of their essay and references.
 Final notification will be given by mid-March.